sap2411/revest-frontend/README.md

 ## Motivation

-I wanted to create an app that could encourage young professionals to take charge of their finances and concider investing.
-I had been learning a lot about these topics over the year by seeing other peoples financials used as examples for how to budget properly, and I wanted to give that ability to any user specifically.
+I wanted to create an app that could encourage young professionals to take charge of their finances and consider investing.
+I had been learning a lot about these topics over the year by seeing other peoples financials used as examples for how to budget properly, and I wanted to give that ability to any user.

 ## Screenshots
 Home Page